There’s been a few recent changes to the Creative Quarter, some sad, some exciting, so we’ve refreshed our guide to the area....

 Afterwards, poke your head into homeware shop Article, before walking down South William St to Clement & Pekoe for coffee.
 The bench outside is one of the best places for people-watching in the city, if you can nab a spot.
 If it's too cold for that there's plenty of indoor seats too.

 Head to Industry & Co. on Drury Street for Ottolenghi-style meats and salads, and have a browse around the shop afterwards.
-They’ve also just started opening on Friday and Saturday evenings - details on that here.
+Earlier this year they started opening on Friday and Saturday evenings - details on that here - and while they've stopped for the while we hear they're due to start up again soon.

 Get your afternoon coffee fix from Kaph on Drury Street, one of our favourite cafés in town.
 The seating upstairs is a nice place to get some work done but be warned, it can be packed.
 If you’re still feeling peckish, go for the quintessential pint and toastie in Grogan's.
 It’s nothing fancy but it hits the spot.